abinit/abipy/docs/users/running_calculations.rst

     abirun.py flow_si_ebands notebook

-generates a jupyter notebook with pre-defined calls that can be executed in order to get a graphical representation of the status of our flow inside a web browser (requires `jupyter`, `nbformat` and, obviously, a web browser).
+generates a `jupyter` notebook with pre-defined calls that can be executed in order to get a graphical representation of the status of our flow inside a web browser (requires `jupyter`, `nbformat` and, obviously, a web browser).
 Expert users may want to use::

     abirun.py flow_si_ebands ipython

-to open the `flow` in the `ipython` terminal so to have direct access to the API provided by the object.
+to open the `flow` in the `ipython` terminal to have direct access to the API provided by the object.

 ------------------------------
 How to configure the scheduler